JM1/ansible-collection-jm1-libvirt/README.md

 ### Installing the Collection from Ansible Galaxy

-Before using the libvirt Collection, you need to install it with the Ansible Galaxy CLI:
+Before using the `jm1.libvirt` collection, you need to install it with the Ansible Galaxy CLI:

 ```sh
 ansible-galaxy collection install jm1.libvirt